 You still need to take into consideration context.
 You need to consider context so long as the person is breathing–always consider context.

 Inform the child that it is too bad she decided not to listen, and now she has lost xyz privilege.
 If she cries, sympathize about how sad you know it is and how you wish she could have xyz privilege, too.

 It is most effective, however, to strive to prevent such things.
-Despite your best preventing, nos will happen, but hopefully less often and with less problems if you have done some prevention before hand.
+Despite your best prevention, nos will still happen, but hopefully less often and with fewer problems if you have done some prevention beforehand.

 Give your child a five minute warning before an activity will end or before a dreaded activity will begin.
 “Hey Kaitlyn” pause for response and eye contact “In five minutes it is time for nap.”

+Sometimes it helps to give your little one choices.
 “You can walk to the bath or I will carry you.
 Which do you want?”
 If your child doesn’t choose, you choose.